 What Is Addiction?

-The American Psychiatric Association (APA), the National Institute on Drug Abuse (NIDA), the American Society of Addiction Medicine (ASAM), and similar organizations define addiction as a complex condition (often stated as a brain disease) that is characterized by compulsive substance use in spite of detrimental consequences.
+The National Institute on Drug Abuse (NIDA), the American Society of Addiction Medicine (ASAM), and similar organizations define addiction as a complex condition (often stated as a brain disease) that is characterized by compulsive substance use in spite of detrimental consequences.

 People with addictions, or substance use disorders, maintain a very strong pattern of using their substance of choice even though they know it will cause them problems.